 Discipline at Severn Vale is firm but fair and clearly defined.
 We follow a system of Behaviour for Learning with an emphasis on praise and clear consequences.
 It works, although of course we continue to work to improve the system yet further.
 We promote the Golden Rule at every opportunity, helping students understand that they should treat other people the way they would like to be treated themselves.
 Just as a characteristic of successful parenting is a high degree of positivity, so too do we work hard to catch students being good.
 There are high levels of praise and of optimism.
 We were pleased when an Ofsted inspector commented up on the amount of humour he had seen during his visit.
 We think this matters and that students learn best in an environment which provides high levels of challenge but also high levels of support.

 Hungry for more.

-Put all this together and you get a flavour of what has driven the school’s startling improvement.
+Put all this together and you get a flavour of what has driven the school’s improvement.
 However we know there is more to be done, indeed we are hungry for further improvements.
-We are a school with robust systems of quality assurance and this ensures that we know ourselves well.
-We know we need to focus yet more sharply on Literacy, on Assessment, on Revision Skills and also on Differentiation.
-We are keen to learn from others and derive great benefit from involvement with PiXL, the Partners in Excellence Programme, which originated in London.
-Equally we are keen to share what we have learned in recent years with other schools.
-We currently help deliver a ‘Good and Beyond’ Course for teachers across the county as well as a ‘Shoulder to Shoulder’ course for the county’s middle leaders.
+We are a school that knows itself well.
+We know we need to continue our work on what we call the big 3: literacy, assessment and knowledge acquisition.
+We are keen to learn from others and derive great benefit from involvement with PiXL, the Partners in Excellence group.

 If you want to find out more, if your beliefs and values chime with ours and you want to become a part of all that we stand for, then do contact the school.
 We will be keen to help.